 “Doug, we recently purchased a brand new king size mattress with a boxspring, and after just a couple of months or so the boxspring began to squeak and making noise.
 What is causing these horrible sounds?
 I think it’s the boxspring, can it be fixed?
 This shouldn’t be happening so fast.
 My husband and I are not large people.”

 This fix can also be used on slats for boxsprings- The frame and the slats must be firmly clamped to together with a wood clamp.
-Pre drill a couple small pilot holes through the slat and into the wood foundation frame work.
+Pre-drill a couple of small pilot holes through the slat and into the wood foundation framework.
 Securely wood screw and wood glue the slat back into its original position.
-Repeat the process on any of others loose slats and replace the dust cover when you are certain it no longer squeaks.
+Repeat the process on any of the other loose slats and replace the dust cover when you are certain it no longer squeaks.

 The steel frame that holds up your boxspring is usually a part of the bed that can get loud.
 The parts that make the noise are again where connections are made and have become loose.
 Tighten all nuts, bolts, and C-Clamps firmly.
 Silicone-type sprays can also help with metal-to-metal connections that have become an irritant.